UniversalDevicesInc-PG3/udi-poly-notification/README.md

       - This will send the message to the po_develop node
   - Encode URL: not checked
   - Timeout: 5000
-  - Mode: C Escaped
+  - Mode: Raw Text
   - Body: The message body you want to send.
+It can be many lines and contain system variables! as described in [ISY-994i Series:EMail and Networking Substitution Variables](https://wiki.universal-devices.com/index.php?title=ISY-994i_Series:EMail_and_Networking_Substitution_Variables)
 - Save it, then click on it an hit Test.
 - Create a program to send the NR
 ```